-A formal Nominations Committee has been established in the year.
+A formal Nominations Committee has been established.
 The Committee consists of Mark Stephenson (Chairman) and Lee Daniels.
 The Committee meets as required.
-Its role is to consider the Company's potential board of directors and other key management roles and the appointment or reappointment of Directors.
+Its role is to consider the Company's potential board of directors and other key management roles and the appointment or re-appointment of Directors.